WAAutoMaton/ysyxSoC/ysyx/README-en.md

     $> cat CPU.v ALU.v regs.v ... > ysyx_22040228.v
     ```
 * Modify the top-level name of CPU to `ysyx_[8-bit student number].v`, such as `ysyx_22040228.v`.
-* Modify the top-level's port name of CPU according to [CPU port naming specification](./stand/interface.md).
+* Modify the top-level's port name of CPU according to [CPU Port Naming Specification](./stand/interface.md).
 * Add `ysyx_[8-bit student number]_` prefix to all module names of CPU.
     * Such as `module ALU` is modified to `module ysyx_22040228_ALU`.
     * Chisel welfare: We provide a [firrtl transform](./utils/AddModulePrefix.scala) to automatically add module name prefix, for usage, refer to [related documentations](./utils/README.md).